UniversalDependencies/docs/_axm/feat/Definite.md

 Definiteness is typically a feature of nouns and articles.
 Its value distinguishes whether we are talking about something known and concrete, or something general or unknown.
 It can be marked on indefinite [articles](DET), or directly on [nouns](NOUN).

-In Middle Armenian there are definite and indefinite articles.
-The definite article is part of the word, in postposition (_իշխանքն_ “princes-the”).
-The indefinite articles can be: the form _մի_ “a/an, one” or the zero marker.
+Middle Armenian has both definite and indefinite articles.
+The definite article is attached to the noun in postposition (_իշխանքն_ “princes-the”).
+Indefiniteness may be expressed either by the form _մի/mi (մն/mn)_ “a/an, one” or by zero marking.
+Note that the article _մի/mi (մն/mn)_ may sometimes occur attached to the preceding word.

 See also the related features of [Person[psor]]() and [Number[psor]]().